HU Delphini

 HU Delphini, also known as Gliese 791.2, is a star system in the constellation of Delphinus.
 Its apparent magnitude is 13.07.
 With a trigonometric parallax of 113.4 ± 0.2 mas, it is about 28.76 light-years (8.82 parsecs) away from the Solar System.

-HU Delphini is a binary star with a well-defined period of 538.6 days.
-The orbit has been derived from astrometry as well as through spectral observations, although that has been difficult because of the high projected rotational velocity.
-It is also fairly eccentric, at 0.558.
+HU Delphini is a binary star with a well-defined period of 1.47080 years and a somewhat high eccentricity of 0.6232.
+The orbit has been determined from imaging and radial velocity.

 Both stars in the system are red dwarfs.
 The primary component of the system is only 23.7% as massive as the Sun, so it is fully convective.
 As a result, there are frequent starspots on its surface, especially near poles.
-While the normal surface temperature of the primary is 3000 K, the starspots themselves are cooler: only 2700 K. It is also a flare star, the first flare been detected in August 2000.
+While the normal surface temperature of the primary is 3000 K, the starspots themselves are slightly cooler, at about 2700 K. It is also a flare star, the first flare been detected in August 2000.
 The secondary star has a mass of 11.4% that of the Sun.